With a pleasing mix of locally-sourced and contemporary cuisine, Dubrovnik is the foodie pearl of the Dalmatian coast

 Situated on the stunning Dalmatian coastline, Dubrovnik is proud of its fresh local produce and the city is a rapidly growing cosmopolitan gastronome hotspot.
 Read on to learn about the 10 must-try dishes and specialty drinks in Dubrovnik.

-Being surrounded by sea, it should come as no surprise that Dubrovnik offers some of the best seafood dishes, with almost all their catch locally caught and sourced.
-Black Risotto, or Crni rižot, gets both its name and colour from gloriously dark, velvety squid ink, while also incorporating mussels, clams and other shellfish – a real harvest of the fruits of the Adriatic.
+Being surrounded by sea and with fishermen delivering their daily catch to restaurants across the city, it should come as no surprise that Dubrovnik offers some of the best seafood dishes.
+Black Risotto, or Crni rižot, gets both its name and colour from gloriously dark, velvety squid ink.
+At some restaurants, they may incorporate mussels, clams and other shellfish into the dish, making it a real harvest of the produce of the Adriatic.

-Where to try: Gverovic Orsan (Shtikovica 43), well-loved by both locals and tourists, prides itself on its wonderful Black Risotto.
+Gverovic Orsan (Shtikovica 43), well-loved by both locals and tourists, prides itself on its wonderful black risotto.

-Where to try: Kapon (Polj.
-R.Boshkovica 7) serves traditional Croatian dishes including pašticada.
-Another great choice is Amfora (Obala Stjepana Radića 19).
+Kopun (Polj R Boškovića 7) serves traditional Croatian dishes including pašticada.
+Another great choice is Konoba Veranda (Štikovica 24a).

-Although literally translated as ‘Dirty Macaroni’, don’t let the name of this one alarm you.
-This dish pairs macaroni with a rich, tomato and meat sauce not unlike a Ragu or a Bolognese – and just as delicious to boot.
+Although literally translated as ‘Dirty Macaroni’, don’t let the name alarm you.
+This dish pairs macaroni with a rich, tomato and meat sauce similar to a Ragu or a Bolognese, and just as delicious to boot.
 Napkins most definitely required while enjoying this dish.

-Where to try: apart from serving good pašticads, Kapon (Polj.
-R.Boshkovica 7) also does makaruli šporki very well.
+Kapun (Polj.
+R.Boshkovica 7) does šporki makaruli very well.

 You can’t leave Dubrovnik without trying its most famous dessert rožata.
 Similar to crème brûlée in texture, this pudding has a secret ingredient – homemade rose liqueur.
 Rum is often added to give it a kick.